liske/ifstate/cli.md

     state: up
 ```

-You should consider to remove any unnecessary options.
+You should consider removing any unnecessary options.